If you have a rubber tree or are interested in getting one, you’re likely aware of their benefits, including:

 Do not fill your pot with topsoil, garden soil or dirt from outside.
 These materials tend to compact in pots, and they don’t drain well.

-Instead, use a potting mix formulated for houseplants, like this one from Miracle-Gro.
+Instead, use a potting mix formulated for houseplants.
 Potting mix is light and has excellent drainage that still retains healthy moisture.

 After setting up your plant in the proper living conditions, keep an eye on the soil and ensure that it is not too wet or too dry, following the steps we outlined above.